prideout/book-webgl/README.md

 # giza

-- Turntable: Spin inertia with physical mouse doesn't work.
+- repair references to ../giza

-  I think we can implement something robust by computing an average velocity:
+- common, css, etc should stay in giza/demos.  make symlinks if necessary.

-  Keep around a small history of (time,spin,tilt) samples, taken during the drawHook.
+- Update the URL in chapter 1.

-- Make GIZA into its own repo by moving it into giza/giza and recipes into giza/demos.
-Remove the two Clock demos.
-Then, make a subproject in book-webgl.
-Also update the URL in chapter 1.
-Root giza should contain an index.html so that gh-pages can be an exact duplicate of master.
-Or, move pbrowser into sandbox to free up a repo.
+- Root giza should contain an index.html

 # book